fleschutz/PowerShell/Docs/play-goat-sound.md

 ## play-goat-sound.ps1 - Plays a goat sound

-This script plays a goat sound.
+This PowerShell script plays a goat sound.

 ## Parameters
 ```powershell